 As a software developer, you must be able to adapt and evolve consistently with the rapid development of new technologies.
 When I started my placement, I was met with the same objective to learn and acquire new skills while still being able to complete and engage in the team sprints.
 In this section, I will explain and outline the new skills and technologies that I learned and acquired.

-Gerrit was one such tool.
+The first tool that I will talk about is Gerrit.
 Gerrit is a web-based team code collaboration tool that is free to use.
 A team of software engineers can use a Web browser to accept or reject each other's revisions to their source code.
 It is tightly integrated with Git, a distributed version control system.
 This technique was like git, but it placed a larger focus on code review and ensuring that the code on the master is complete and functional code.

 Another technology that I had to learn was Kubernetes.
 Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
 Google originally designed Kubernetes, but the Cloud Native Computing Foundation now maintains the project.
 This was a technology that I was highly unfamiliar with due to me not having any cloud experience.
 This did not stop me from learning about it in detail and with the help of my colleagues, I was able to grasp it.